This site presents a reference view of an IDDAS-compatible implementation.

 QR codes, links, and attribution already exist.
 IDDAS is not about inventing those primitives.
 What is new is the order of operations and the governance model.

-IDDAS enforces that activation happens before identity, attribution follows lineage instead of accounts, and economic outcomes follow a published rule that cannot be silently changed.
+IDDAS enforces that activation happens before identity, attribution follows lineage instead of accounts, and outcome computation rules follow a published rule that cannot be silently changed.
 Most systems do the opposite - they start with identity, infer attribution later, and negotiate economics case by case.

 That combination is the difference.